-- Salaries and Employee Benefits-The District experienced an 8.93% increase in current year expense due to a 2.5% salary adjustment for employees as well as the District having a higher than expected pension expense associated with Local Governmental Employees' Retirement System (LGERS). - Utilities Expense-A decrease in internally generated hydroelectric power due to scheduled repairs attributed to the 2.99% increase in current year expenses. - Insurance Claims and Expenses-The District experienced a 16.66% decrease in current year expense due to having a fewer number of high-dollar claims in current year. - C. Investment Income-Decreasing short-term interest rates resulted in the 34.09% decrease in the District's interest income. - D. Interest Expense-Interest expense decreased due to the reduction of outstanding debt. - E. Capital Contribution-The amounts reported as capital contributions represent the estimated fair market value of donated sewer collection lines by developers and member agencies.
+- Salaries and Employee Benefits-The District experienced a 1.38% decrease in current year expense due to general retirements in the current year. - Contractual Services-The District experienced a 11.82% increase in current year expenses due to assuming the billing and collections of the Cane Creek Water and Sewer District. - Utilities Expense-An increase in internally generated hydroelectric power attributed to the 8.36% decrease in current year expenses. - Insurance Claims and Expenses-The District experienced a 11.6% increase in current year expense due to having a couple of high-dollar claims in current year. - C. Investment Income-Decreasing short-term interest rates resulted in a 97.48% decrease in the District's interest income. - D. Interest Expense-Interest expense decreased due to the reduction of outstanding debt. - E. Capital Contribution-The amounts reported as capital contributions represent the estimated fair market value of donated sewer collector lines by developers and member agencies.
 The District has no direct control over the amount of contributions received.
 These amounts are reflected as equal income and capital expenditures in the financial statement.